-All forecasts use their final analysis at 0600 UTC 10 August 2006 as the initial condition and run for 12hours, which cover the landfall and post-landfall periods of Saomai.
+All forecasts use their final analysis at 0600 UTC 10 August 2006 as the initial condition and run for 12 hours, which cover the landfall and post-landfall periods of Saomai.
 The baseline control forecast without radar data assimilation (CNTL) starts the forecast from the 0600 UTC 10 August JMA reanalysis.
-Experiments ExpGV and ExpVr, which assimilate the $V{GBVTD}$ and $V_r$ data, respectively (see Table 1), are designed to examine the impacts of assimilating $V{GBVTD}$ versus $V_r$ data.
-The data assimilation goes from 0400 to 0600 UTC at 30 minute intervals.
+For comparison purpose, we also include an alternative 'control' forecast (CNTL00) that is the same as CNTL but starts from 0000 UTC JMA reanalysis; this forecast benefits from a 6-hour long spin-up on the highresolution grid but does not have the benefit of any additional observations up to 0600 UTC.
+Experiments ExpGV and ExpVr, which assimilate the VGBVTD and Vr data, respectively (see Table I), are designed to examine the impacts of assimilating VGBVTD versus Vr data.
+The data assimilation goes from 0400 to 0600 UTC at 30-minute intervals.
 Before 0400 UTC, there is a 4-hour pre-forecast period starting from the 0000 UTC JMA reanalysis.
-To further evaluate the relative importance of the asymmetric component in the GDVTD retrieval, one additional experiment, called ExpGVNoAsy, is performed in which the asymmetric component is excluded.
+To further evaluate the relative importance of the asymmetric component in the GBVTD retrieval, one additional experiment, called ExpGVNoAsy, is performed in which the asymmetric component is excluded.